jzmiller1/public-django-app-template/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

     make tidy-lint

-Note, the above command lints every commit since branching from master.
+Note, the above command lints every commit since branching from main.
 You can also run ``make shell`` and run ``git tidy`` commands inside the docker environment to do other flavors of ``git tidy`` commands.